wxt-dev/wxt/docs/guide/content-script-ui.md

 `createContentScriptUi` supports TailwindCSS out of the box!
 When importing the styles, just import the main CSS file containing the `@tailwind` directives, and everything will just work :+1:.
 :::

 When using a frontend framework for your UI, you'll need to unmount the app when the UI is removed.
-When defining the UI, return an app reference from the `mount` option and pass in a custom `onRemoved` option:
+This is accomplished by returning an app reference from the `mount` option and by passing in a custom `onRemoved` option:

 :::code-group